 There isn’t much difference between the first and second year except for taking Step 1 of the medical licensing exam.
 If planning for marriage during medical school, a typical time would be the week after taking Step 1, before clinical rotations begin.
 If you are the spouse, be prepared to make all the wedding plans with little input from your partner (the medical student).
 Be assured they appreciate all the work that you’ve done to make this day come together.
 Many medical schools provide 2 months between summative exams and the beginning of clinical rotations for board preparation and for taking the exam.
 Planning will let you have 1-2 weeks after the big test allowing personal time.

 Third Year: Day 1 will be a rude awaking for any medical student.
 With 2 years of memorizing diseases, drugs, and side effects from textbooks and lectures, the next 2 years in clinical rotations is where real medicine is learned.
 The books help prepare medical students to be doctors, but learning and starting to love medicine is achieved by rotating through different specialties from the nation’s best hospitals and abroad.
 The senior resident dictates a typical schedule for the medical service.
 When to wake up, when to eat, what patient to see, who to talk to, and when to leave for the day is a decision made by one of the higher-ups.
 Expect not to see your partner that much during this year.
 This year prepares you for what it’s like when they are in Residency.

 In-between 3rd & 4th year:

-Most will have the most flexibility in their schedule to complete residency interviews and to take Step 2 of the medical licensing exam (CK).
+Most will have the most flexibility in their schedule to complete residency interviews and take Step 2 of the medical licensing exam (CK).

-Disclaimer: The topics in detail above are to be taken as a general idea of what life may be like as a medical student or dating one who is going to medical school.
+Disclaimer: The topics in detail above are to be taken as a general idea of what life may be like as a medical student or dating one going to medical school.
 Everyone’s experiences are different.